Cat drooling and other cat dental issues

-In our most recent Facebook Q&A, Cats Protection vet Dr Vanessa Howie took questions about teeth and oral health.
+In a recent Facebook Q&A, Cats Protection vet Dr Vanessa Howie took questions about teeth and oral health.
 Here are some of her responses.

 Photo courtesy of Robert W. Howington via flickr / Creative Commons